webextension-toolbox/webpack-webextension-plugin/README.md

 Webpack plugin that compiles web-extension `manifest.json` files and adds smart auto reload.

+If you are looking for a simple CLI tool that utilizes this checkout [https://github.com/webextension-toolbox/webextension-toolbox](https://github.com/webextension-toolbox/webextension-toolbox)

 ## What does it do?

 - Autoreload extensions via websockets
 - Use vendor prefixes in manifest properties
+- ENV replacement in manifest values
 - Validates some `manifest.json` fields

 ## Install